 The amount of energy that food and drink contains is measured in both kilojoules (kJ) and kilocalories (kcal), and is commonly referred to as calories.

-A report from 2011 estimated that the average daily energy requirements for children aged 7 to 10 years old are:
+The Scientific Advisory Committee on Nutrition estimates the average daily energy requirements for children aged 7 to 10 years old are:

 But these figures are only a guide.
 Children may need more or less than these estimates depending on a number of factors, including how physically active they are.